caoimheD/gameofhangman/README.md

 ![nav](images/intro.jpg)

 They are informed what the objective of the game is and that they can make a maximun of 10 wrong guesses.
-They are then introduced to a feature of the game which is categorys.
-There is a choice of 3 categorys (animals, geography, food): depending on the player choice, the word they have to guess will be related to that category.
+They are then introduced to a feature of the game which is categories.
+There is a choice of 3 categories (animals, geography, food): depending on the player choice, the word they have to guess will be related to that category.

 ![nav](images/categorychoice.jpg)